Researchers demonstrated how to control the quantum states of individual molecules with an electrically controllable substrate.

 - Jose Lado: Assistant professor

-- Guangze Chen: Doctoral candidate
+- Guangze Chen: Doctoral Researcher

-- Rouven Koch: Doctoral candidate
+- Rouven Koch: Doctoral Researcher

 - Vilja Kaskela: MSc Student (co-supervised with Dr. Adolfo Fumega)